NandhiniRam2005/CS3500-BollywoodBurritos.Pair-Assignment7-SpreadsheetPair/README.md

 The == and != operators have also been overwritten so that they make more sense in the context of comparing formula objects.
 We have also modified the hash code and Equals methods.

+The spreadsheet solution has been extended to include an abstract idea of what spreadsheet is.
+We have ways to manage dependencies and find circular dependencies or invalid names.
+Eventually we will be able to actually evaluate what is inside of our cells.

 Future extensions of the Spreadsheet program include creating a GUI for the spreadsheet and strategically using the Lookup delegate in the Formula class to accurately evaluate Formulas with variables (actually go into the spreadsheet and get the value of the cell).